MISP/misp-objects/README.md

 * [objects/domain-ip](objects/domain-ip/definition.json) - A domain and IP address seen as a tuple in a specific time frame.
 * [objects/file](objects/file/definition.json) - File object describing a file with meta-information.
 * [objects/whois](objects/whois/definition.json) - Whois records information for a domain name.

+## How to contribute MISP objects?

+Fork the project, create a new directory in the [objects directory](objects/) matching your object name.
+Objects must be composed of existing MISP attributes.
+If you are missing a specific attributes, feel free to open an issue in the [MISP project](https://www.github.com/MISP/MISP).

+We recommend to add a text attribute in a object to allow users to add comments or correlating text.

+When the object is created, pull a request on this project.
+We usually merge the objects if it fits existing use-cases.

+## What are the advantages of MISP objects versus existing standards?

+MISP objects are dynamically used objects that are contributed by users of MISP (the threat sharing platform) or other information sharing platforms.

+The aim is to allow a dynamic update of objects definition in operational distributed sharing systems like MISP.
+Security threats and their related indicators are quite dynamic, standardized formats are quite static and new indicators require a significant time before being standardized.

+The MISP objects model allows to add new combined indicators format based on their usage without changing the underlying code base of MISP or other threat sharing platform using it.
+The definition of the objects is then propagated along with the indicators itself.

 ## License